umeboshi2/lamentations-of-the-hattiesburg-gun-runners/timeline.md

 ## January 4, 2016 - Work Session

+This is the beginning.
+I attended the agenda review and work session.
+I was listening to the proposal given concerning the disposal of firearms from the evidence room.
+I decided that it would be a good idea to comment on this proposal in next citizens forum.
+The proposal was already off the wall, and there was also Mr. Carroll demanding that it be written that the proceeds from the auction be directed to the fines and forfeitures fund.

 ## January 5, 2016 - Council Meeting

 https://www.facebook.com/umeboshi3/posts/873119806137126

 https://www.facebook.com/umeboshi3/posts/873148432800930

 Share WDAM report concerning proposal to auction firearms.